HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 **I am not responsible for any damages you may cause.**

-**Processor**
+## Build

+### Processor

 The beauty of the Intel 4th Gen Core Series is that it is old enough to run Mac OS X Tiger 10.4 and recent enough to run macOS Sonoma natively.
-Although it needs a custom kernel in Mac OS X Tiger 10.4.11, and spoof CPUID to Nehalem for Mac OS X Snow Leopard 10.6 and Lion 10.7.
+Although it needs a custom kernel in Mac OS X Tiger 10.4, and spoof CPUID to Nehalem for Mac OS X Snow Leopard 10.6 and Lion 10.7.

-**Graphic Card**
+### Graphic Card

 This is the tricky part.
 I needed a GPU that is natively compatible with Tiger and can be patched with OCLP in Sonoma.
 I checked Dortania GPU Buyers Guide both the [Legacy AMD](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-amd.html#hd-6000-series-6xxx/) and [Legacy Nvidia](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html/).

 For AMD, I found that the HD 2000 Series are supported natively from 10.4 to 10.13, I tested AMD Radeon HD 2400 XT but it didn't work with any of the supposed supported macOS versions, it turns out legacy AMD GPUs are a hit or a miss even if they are officially supported by Apple, unlike Nvidia legacy should work properly if you [patch](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/nvidia-patching/) your GPU in DeviceProperties.

-So, I bought an NVIDIA Quadro FX 5600 that is compatible with Mac OS X Leopard through macOS High SIerra according to [Dortania](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html#geforce-8-8xxx-series) but apparently this GPU is also compatible with Mac OS X Tiger if you use `NVinject.kext`.
-Indeed after using this GPU with `NVinject.kext`, DeviceProperties patching, and OCLP, it worked with all Intel macOS releases.
+So, I bought an NVIDIA Quadro FX 5600 that is compatible with Mac OS X Leopard through macOS High Sierra according to [Dortania](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html#geforce-8-8xxx-series) but, apparently this GPU is also compatible with Mac OS X Tiger if you use `NVinject.kext`.
+Indeed after using this GPU with `NVinject.kext`, NVIDIA legacy patching, and OCLP, it worked with all Intel macOS releases.

-**Storage**
+**Please note that legacy GPUs needs CSM/Legacy Boot turned on in the BIOS settings, otherwise you will have a blank screen when you boot the computer.**

+### Storage

-The first issue with storage is that AHCI cause a kernel panic with Mac OS X Tiger, so I had to disable AppleAHCIPort and install Tiger on a USB flash drive.
+- The first issue with storage is that AHCI causes a kernel panic with Mac OS X Tiger, so I had to disable `AppleAHCIPort` in the config.plist file and install Tiger on a USB flash drive.
-The second issue, it is a weird one!
+- The second issue, it is a weird one!
 1/2 times OS X Mountain Lion doesn't detect my 2TB SSD and thus I got stuck at "Waiting for root device", I installed Mountain Lion on a 128 GB SSD.
-The other macOS releases can be installed on any SATA SSD without any issues.
+- The other macOS releases can be installed on any SATA SSD without any issues.

-**Ethernet**
+### Ethernet

 It is a bit complicated to get my Ethernet (Realtek RTL8151GH-CG) working on all macOS versions.
-I had to use three different versions of the kext, [RealtekR1000](https://sourceforge.net/projects/realtekr1000/) for Mac OS X Tiger and Leopard, [Realtek RTL8111 v1.2.3](https://bitbucket.org/RehabMan/os-x-realtek-network/downloads/RehabMan-Realtek-Network-2014-1016.zip) for Mac OS X Snow Leopard through macOS High Sierra while forcing IONetworkingFamily for Mac OS X Tiger through Mountain Lion, and finally [RealtekRTL8111 v2.4.2](https://github.com/Mieze/RTL8111_driver_for_OS_X/releases/tag/2.4.2) for macOS Mojave and later.
+I had to use three different kexts:
+- [RealtekR1000](https://sourceforge.net/projects/realtekr1000/) for Mac OS X Tiger and Leopard.
+- [Realtek RTL8111 v1.2.3](https://bitbucket.org/RehabMan/os-x-realtek-network/downloads/RehabMan-Realtek-Network-2014-1016.zip) for Mac OS X Snow Leopard up to macOS High Sierra while forcing `IONetworkingFamily` for Mac OS X Tiger up to Mountain Lion

-**Audio**
+- [RealtekRTL8111 v2.4.2](https://github.com/Mieze/RTL8111_driver_for_OS_X/releases/tag/2.4.2) for macOS Mojave and later.

+### Audio

+On-board audio Realtek ALC221:
-- The onboard Realtek ALC221 audio doesn't work on Mac OS X Leopard and Tiger.
-Consider using a USB DAC headset/speaker for audio funcionality.
+- Not working!
+Consider using a USB DAC headset/speaker for audio funcionality for Mac OS X Leopard and Tiger.
-- The onboard audio is working on Mac OS X Snow Leopard and Lion using [VoodooHDA-FAT](https://github.com/khronokernel/Legacy-Kexts/blob/master/FAT/Zip/VoodooHDA.kext.zip)
+- Works on Mac OS X Snow Leopard and Lion using [VoodooHDA-FAT](https://github.com/khronokernel/Legacy-Kexts/blob/master/FAT/Zip/VoodooHDA.kext.zip)
-- The onboard audio is working on OS X Mountain Lion and later using AppleALC with layout-id 11.
+- Works on OS X Mountain Lion and later using `AppleALC` with layout-id 11.

+### Bluetooth

+CSR8510 A10 4.0 USB dongle:
+- Works natively on Mac OS X Tiger until macOS Big Sur.
+- `BlueToolFixup.kext` is needed on macOS Monterey and later.

 ## Summary